smaremanda/add-in-docs/reference/shared/settings.set.md

 The  **set** method creates a new setting of the specified name if it does not already exist, or sets an existing setting of the specified name in the in-memory copy of the settings property bag.
 After you call the [Settings.saveAsync](../../reference/shared/settings.saveasync.md) method, the value is stored in the document as the serialized JSON representation of its data type.
 A maximum of 2MB is available for the settings of each add-in.

->**Important**
----
-Be aware that the  **Settings.set** method affects only the in-memory copy of the settings property bag.
+ >**Important**:  Be aware that the  **Settings.set** method affects only the in-memory copy of the settings property bag.
 To make sure that additions or changes to settings will be available to your add-in the next time the document is opened, at some point after calling the **Settings.set** method and before the add-in is closed, you must call the **Settings.saveAsync** method to persist settings in the document.

 ## Example